AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 ### Sorting {#sorting}

-You can sort assets in Asset Selector by name, dimension, or size of an asset.
+You can sort assets in Asset Selector by name, dimensions, or size of an asset.
 You can also sort the assets in ascending or descending order.

 ### Types of view {#types-of-view}